Fake Marina In Miami Gardens Steals Show At Miami Grand Prix

 “Steve Ross had a vision and for us to truly host the world’s great big events, and for that to be true, Formula One has got to be on that list,” Garfinkel told The Associated Press.
 “I don’t know there’s another stadium in the world that can say they’ve had Serena Williams, Roger Federer, Lewis Hamilton and Max Verstappen, Patrick Mahomes and U2 and Jay-Z and Beyoncé and Messi and Neymar all at the same venue.”

-The event is the hottest ticket in sports right now.
+The event was the hottest ticket in sports over the weekend.
 George Lucas was a guest Saturday, and so was Greg Norman, Michael Strahan and Jeff Gordon.
-The English entertainer James Corden has been in the paddock three consecutive days, and Buffalo Bills quarterback Josh Allen was hanging outside McLaren hospitality awaiting friend Daniel Ricciardo.READ MORE: NHL Playoffs: Capitals Beat Panthers 6-1, Lead Series 2-1
+The English entertainer James Corden was been in the paddock three consecutive days, and Buffalo Bills quarterback Josh Allen was hanging outside McLaren hospitality awaiting friend Daniel Ricciardo.READ MORE: Miami-Dade Police Officer Layla Perez Faces Grand Theft, Official Misconduct Charges

 “The demands from sponsors and fans has been off the charts, unlike anything I’ve seen in my time in Formula One,” said McLaren head Zak Brown, an American.
 “I really like where we are in North America as far as Formula One’s popularity.”